sftpplus/sftpplus-docs/src/doc_source/events/events.rst

 20176
 ^^^^^

-:Message: File &#34;%(path)s&#34; was successfully rotated without keeping any copy of the previous content.
+:Message: File "%(path)s" was successfully rotated without keeping any copy of the previous content.
 :Groups: process, file-operation, success, operational
 :From version: 3.12.0
 :To version: None